 Dancewave’s signature arts education program provides high-quality dance programs to NYC schools, community centers and senior centers.
 Dancewave meet your students’ needs through fully customizable programs, from one-day workshops or master classes to semester- and year-long residencies.

-Dancewave in partnership with the Manhattan District Attorney’s Office presents a FREE Hip Hop Dance Class series to 3rd-8th graders in the Bronx called Saturday Night Lights.
+Dancewave in partnership with the Manhattan District Attorney’s Office presents a FREE Hip Hop Dance Class series to 3rd-8th graders called Saturday Night Lights.
 Any student, parent, teacher, coordinator or community leader is welcome to apply for this free afterschool program, which takes place Thursdays from 4:00-5:00pm EDT all throughout the school year.